memmaptensor/ComfyUI-RK-Sampler/README.md

 Runge-Kutta methods generally have less discretization error than standard diffusion sampling methods, allowing for the use of high CFG scales (within practical limits) to create high-quality results without artifacts.

 ## Conditions for new solvers and methods
-- No implicit solvers
+- No implicit solvers:
   - Implicit solvers require root-finding.
   - This means a backward pass through the model has to be ran to compute the Jacobian.
   - The Jacobian is then used during LBFGS optimization.
   - This is also **very** costly in terms of compute and memory usage.
-- No non-RK methods
+- No non-RK methods:
   - This would cut off linear multistep methods like Adams-Bashforth or Adams predictor-corrector.
   - From my testing, RK methods perform better, even for explicit RK vs. predictor-corrector linear multistep.
-- No duplicate methods
+- No duplicate methods:
   - If two methods have different coefficients, they aren't duplicates.
   - SciPy methods have different coefficients and implementations.

 ## Changelog
 #### 24/07/24
-- Added solver settings for `adaptive_scipy`
+- Added solver settings for `adaptive_scipy`.
-- Progress bar improvements
+- Progress bar improvements:
-  - Adaptive solvers now show the number of steps taken
+  - Adaptive solvers now show the number of steps taken.
-  - Accurate $\sigma$ info is now displayed
+  - Accurate $\sigma$ info is now displayed.
-- Bugfixes and small refactors
+- Bugfixes and small refactors.
 #### 23/07/24
-- Installation from ComfyUI-Manager
+- Installation from ComfyUI-Manager.
-- Bugfixes and small refactors
+- Bugfixes and small refactors.
 #### 22/07/24
-- Added wrappers for explicit solvers from `scipy.integrate`
+- Added wrappers for explicit solvers from `scipy.integrate`:
   - `se_RK23`
   - `se_RK45`
   - `se_DOP853`
-- Some notes about the wrapped scipy solvers
+- Some notes about the wrapped scipy solvers:
   - To use the new solvers, select `adaptive_scipy` as the step size controller.
   - No fixed step size controllers are available for wrapped scipy methods.
   - These methods do not support parallel IVP solve, meaning the batch elements are processed sequentially.